DHTMLX/docs-suite/docs/chart/api/chart_legend_config.md

 # legend

-@short: Optional.
+@short: Required for Treemap charts, optional for other types of charts.
 Defines the configuration of a chart legend

 @signature: {'legend?: ILegendConfig;'}